 8-Seeds

 The poor 8-seeds.
 First they play against a team (the 9-seed in their region) that should be a fairly even match.
 Then if they win, they have to face the 1-seed in the very next round.
 Only the 13-16 seeds have reached the Sweet 16 less often than the 8- and 9-seeds.
-Overall, the 8-vs-9 games are split almost evenly, 71-77.
-In the last decade, however, the 8-seeds have had a slight edge (21-19).
+Overall, the 8-vs-9 games are split almost evenly, 74-78.
 In an evenly matched series, though, you’d expect streaks and trends to go back and forth a little.

 Overall Performance